Huh? Gluten free, sugar free, and dairy free banana bread? Should the title also say…

 And while I do consume meat and dairy products, I’m all for trying a recipe that eliminates both, but is still satisfying.
 That’s where these “cheesy” vegan kale chips come into play.
 My sister-in-law bought several bags of kale chips while she was here and inspired me to make my own.

-Most recipes call for a food dehydrator as you can control the temperature more easily and, because it’s such a low temperature, the product actually remains “raw” and none of the nutrients are lost (at least that is what I’ve read).
+Most recipes that I found call for a food dehydrator as you can control the temperature more easily.
+Also, because it’s such a low temperature, the product actually remains “raw” and none of the nutrients are lost (at least that is what I’ve read).
 But since I don’t have a dehydrator I decided to use my oven on the lowest temperature and the results were great!
-I can’t vouch for all of the nutrients being there, but they certainly were crisp, and lets face it, any kale chip has got to be better for you than a regular chip!
+I can’t vouch for all of the nutrients being there, but they certainly were crisp, and lets face it, any kale chip has got to be healthier for you than a regular chip!

 So without further ado, here is the method I used:

 2 cups organic cashews (raw is recommended, but I only had roasted and salted so I soaked them in water for a little over an hour beforehand and then drained them)